 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Michael Autuoro is the Managing Principal of Fish & Richardson’s New York office, where he has practiced patent litigation and provided patent due diligence counseling for over ten years.
+Michael Autuoro is the managing principal of the New York office of Fish & Richardson P.C., where he has practiced patent litigation and provided patent due diligence counseling for over ten years.
 Michael’s background in systems engineering allows his practice to span diverse subject matters, including medical device systems,...